CPA Exam Study Group Quick Facts

 Each person in your group will have something unique to offer.
 They may know one subject especially well or suggest a useful study technique you can use to learn more effectively.
 Try to hear from every member of the group and get to know them better personally.

-Here are some icebreakers to help you get to know everyone from day 1:
+Here are some icebreakers to help you get to know everyone from day one:

 • Why do you want to become a CPA?